Home AC Refrigerant and Freon Phase-Outs

 HCFC Home Refrigerant or Freon

-HCFC refrigerant has harmful FREO R 22 that causes an increase in greenhouse gases in the environment.
+HCFC refrigerant has harmful FREON R 22 that causes an increase in greenhouse gasses in the environment.
 While it may not be as harmful to the ozone layer as CFC, R 22 refrigerant should not be used in your air conditioning system.
 The most notable type of this is Freon.

 With consideration of the greenhouse gas effect, the Environmental Protection Agency ordered a phase-out of R 22 by 2020.
 R 22 refrigerant is now completely banned, and using it as an AC refrigerant is illegal.